billie66/TLCL/book/textprocessing.md

 <td valign="top">s/regexp/replacement/ </td>
 <td valign="top">Substitute the contents of replacement wherever
-regexp is found. replacement may include the special character &, which is equivalent to the text matched by regexp.
-In addition, replacement may include the sequences \\1 through \\9, which are the contents of the corresponding subexpressions in regexp.
+regexp is found. replacement may include the special character &amp;, which is equivalent to the text matched by regexp.
+In addition, replacement may include the sequences \1 through \9, which are the contents of the corresponding subexpressions in regexp.
 For more about this, see the discussion of back references below.
 After the trailing slash